-Under IFRS 9, a debt instrument can be measured at amortised cost or at fair value through other comprehensive income, provided that the contractual cash flows are 'solely payments of principal and interest on the principal amount outstanding' (the SPPI criterion) and the instrument is held within the appropriate business model for that classification.
+Under IFRS 9, a debt instrument can be measured at amortised cost or at fair value through other comprehensive income, provided that the contractual cash flows are 'solely payments of principal and interest on the principal amount outstanding' (the 'SPPI' criterion) and the instrument is held within the appropriate business model for that classification.
 The amendments to IFRS 9 clarify that a financial asset passes the SPPI criterion regardless of the event or circumstance that causes the early termination of the contract and irrespective of which party pays or receives reasonable compensation for the early termination of the contract.

-The amendments should be applied retrospectively and are effective from 1 January 2019, with earlier application permitted.
-These amendments have no impact on the financial statements of the Bank.
+Early termination can result from a contractual term or from an event outside the control of the parties to the contract, such as a change in law or regulation leading to the early termination of the contract.
+Where the prepayment is made at current fair value or at an amount that includes the fair value of the cost to terminate an associated hedging instruments, the Bank assesses the specific contractual cash flows for the relevant debt instruments in order to determine whether they meet the SPPI criterion.
+These amendments had no impact on the financial statements of the Bank.

-Notes to the Financial Statements Year ended 31 October 2019 (Expressed in Jamaican dollars unless otherwise indicated)
+Notes to the Financial Statements Year ended 31 October 2020 (Expressed in Jamaican dollars unless otherwise indicated)

-- (b) Changes in accounting policies (continued) - (ii) Standards, interpretations and amendments to published standards that are not yet effective (continued)
+- (b) Changes in accounting policies (continued) - (i) Standards, interpretations and amendments to published standards that were adopted during the year (continued)